 Adding a top board finishes the board and batten wall off nicely

-Once all the wood has been installed, fixing all the gaps and nail holes commences.
+Once all the wood has been installed, fixing all the gaps and nail holes with wood filler commences.
 Caulk should be used to fill the seams between the wood and the wall and spackle (since it’s sandable and paintable) to fill the nail holes.
-(Being real for a second – I still have a few gaps to caulk since I chose to paint it all first in the name of getting it photographed on time!!)
+A putty knife or caulk gun might come in handy.

 Paint and caulk are essential to get a professional look on your board and batten